JvanKatwijk/qt-dab/README.md

 ![Qt-DAB scan result](/qt-dab-buttons.png?raw=true)

-Note that, the *scanning* function is changed.
-While in previous versions scanning stopped as soon as a channel with valid DAB data is encountered, in this version touching the scanning button will instruct the software to perform a *single scan* over all channels in the selected band.
-During the scan, a separate window will be shown with the results of the scan as shown in the picture.
+During **scanning**, a separate window will be shown with the results of the scan as shown in the picture.

 ![Qt-DAB with xml input](/qt-dab-scanner.png?raw=true)